 These are the key deadlines:

-Postal addresses of candidates (or their agents) will be available around April 6th on your District/Borough council website.
-For most candidates you can find their emails by checking the Who Can I Vote For website where you put in your postcode and it tells you who is standing.
+Postal addresses of candidates (or their agents) will be available around April 5th on your District/Borough council website.
+You may be able to find the emails for some candidates by checking the Who Can I Vote For website where you put in your postcode and it tells you who is standing.
 While it’s best to contact each candidate individually, if you’re short on time you could just contact the leader of each party on the council.
 Or you could contact all the candidates in your ward and ask them to pass the pledge on to others in their party in the district.

 Here is the outline of a template letter you can adapt and send if that’s easiest.